 How COVID-19 Changed HealthCare

-COVID-19 has drastically altered how patients access and consumer their healthcare.
+COVID-19 has drastically altered how patients access and consume their healthcare.
 As a result, integrated digital experiences are now expected by patients, and these expectations will continue to persist after the pandemic passes.
 In fact, Forrester’s Healthcare Consumer Experience Study found that nearly a third of patients either changed or stopped going to their healthcare provider due to a poor digital experience.
 The heightened priority of creating a cohesive digital health experience and desire for greater transparency within the healthcare industry has led to innovation across the full spectrum of the patient journey and care delivery models.
 Evidence of this can be found in a few key areas:

 Consumerization of Healthcare